HB396 Alabama 2021 Session

 - Absentee voting, to allow the absentee election manager to appoint additional assistants, to further provide for absentee ballots applications, to authorize absentee voting without an excuse, to provide further for the process of counting absentee ballots, to eliminate the requirement that an absentee ballot be postmarked as of date prior to election day, Secs.
 17-11-2, 17-11-3, 17-11-7, 17-11-10, 17-11-14, 17-11-18 am'd.

-This bill would require the absentee election manager to begin delivering sealed affidavit envelopes containing absentee ballots to elections officials at an earlier time on election day.
+- Absentee election manager must begin delivering sealed affidavit envelopes containing absentee ballots to election officials at an earlier time on election day (earlier than the current noon timeline).

-This bill would eliminate the requirement that an absentee ballot be postmarked as of the date prior to the day of the election.
+- The requirement that an absentee ballot be postmarked prior to the day of the election in order to be counted is eliminated.

 - Subjects